In a recent interview, producer Alex Kurtzman explained that the forthcoming Picard series will be about as different from Discovery as can be.

 Information about the series has been incredibly hard to come by with the exception of a release window sometime in late 2019.
 Other than that, fans know next to nothing.

 Thankfully, Kurtzman has decided to drop a few hints of what fans can expect.

 In a recent interview with Entertainment Weekly, the King of all things Trek talked about Star Trek: Picard and how it will differ greatly from what fans have seen in Discovery as well as The Next Generation.

-“Without revealing too much about it, people have so many questions about Picard and what happened to him, and the idea we get to take time to answer those questions in the wake of the many, many things he’s had to deal with in Next Gen is really exciting.
+"“It’s an extremely different rhythm than Discovery.
+Discovery is a bullet.
+Picard is a very contemplative show.
+It will find a balance between the speed of Discovery and the nature of what Next Gen was, but I believe it will have its own rhythm.“Without revealing too much about it, people have so many questions about Picard and what happened to him, and the idea we get to take time to answer those questions in the wake of the many, many things he’s had to deal with in Next Gen is really exciting.
 ‘More grounded’ is not the right way to put it, because season 2 of Discovery is also grounded.
 It will feel more… real-world?
-If that’s the right way to put it.”
+If that’s the right way to put it.”"

 It is sounding more and more likely that Picard won’t be taking place on a starship or even in space.
 Which isn’t necessarily a bad thing.
 Seeing what life is like after leaving the captain’s chair could make for some compelling television, the kind Star Trek fans aren’t used to seeing but could maybe enjoy.